BurntSushi/jiff/README.md

 to improve where we can, but performance will generally come second to API comprehension and correctness.

+The submodules in Jiff, especially `jiff::fmt`, often work as an escape hatch for more complicated APIs that provide more control.
+For example, using the `std::fmt::Display` implementation of `Zoned` makes it difficult to write the data into a reusable buffer.
+Conversely, [`jiff::fmt::temporal::DateTimePrinter::print_zoned`] provides a way to write a `Zoned` into an existing `String` or even a `Vec<u8>`.

+[`jiff::fmt::temporal::DateTimePrinter::print_zoned`]: https://docs.rs/jiff/latest/jiff/fmt/temporal/struct.DateTimePrinter.html#method.print_zoned

 ### Platform support

 The question of platform support in the context of datetime libraries comes up